 Teen Alcohol Abuse

-Alcohol use is common among teenagers, and can lead to alcohol abuse and addiction.
+Teen alcohol abuse is common and can lead to teen alcohol addiction.
 Teens abusing alcohol may need help to overcome alcohol addiction or dependency.
 Teen alcohol abuse is on the rise.
 If your teen is struggling with a drinking problem keep reading.

-Alcohol abuse means having dangerous drinking habits.
-Because alcohol is especially dangerous for teens, any teen use of alcohol could be considered alcohol abuse.
+Teen alcohol abuse means having dangerous drinking habits.
+Because alcohol abuse is especially dangerous for teens, any teen use of alcohol could be considered teen alcohol abuse.
 The younger teens are when they start using alcohol, the more likely they are to develop dangerous drinking habits or become addicted to alcohol.

 • Health problems like obesity and organ damage